AMReX-Astro/Castro/.github/PULL_REQUEST_TEMPLATE.md

 ## PR checklist

-- [ ] I request that the test suite be run on this PR
+- [ ] test suite needs to be run on this PR
-- [ ] I expect this will change answers in the test suite
+- [ ] this PR will change answers in the test suite
+- [ ] all functions have docstrings as per the coding conventions